Manning Wardle

 Manning Wardle was a steam locomotive manufacturer based in Hunslet, Leeds, West Yorkshire, England.

 Precursor companies

 The city of Leeds was one of the earliest centres of locomotive building; Matthew Murray built the first commercially successful steam locomotive, Salamanca, in Holbeck, Leeds, in 1812.
-By 1856, a number of manufacturers had sprung up in the city, including Kitson and Company, and E. B. Wilson and Company, later The Railway Foundry after 1848.
+By 1856, a number of manufacturers had sprung up in the city, including Kitson and Company, and E. B. Wilson and Company, doing business as the Railway Foundry after 1848.

 Manning Wardle

 The Railway Foundry (E.B Wilson from 1838–48) operated in Leeds until 1858.
 At least some of the company's designs and some materials were purchased by Manning Wardle & Company, who located their Boyne Engine Works in Jack Lane in the Hunslet district of the city.
 Steam locomotive construction commenced on the site in 1859.
 Within the next few years, two other companies, the Hunslet Engine Company and Hudswell, Clarke & Company also opened premises in Jack Lane.
 There was a good deal of staff movement between the three firms, leading to similar designs leaving all three works.
 Whilst Hudswell Clarke and Hunslet Engine Company built a wide variety of locomotive types, Manning Wardle concentrated on specialised locomotives for contractor's use, building up a range of locomotives suitable for all types of contracting work.